-When South Sudan declared its independence from the North in 2011, the hope for a better future based on peace, trust and justice was stunning after decades of civil war.
-However, almost six years later the reality is completely different: 2.5 million people are internally displaced due to the ongoing violence, while the situation is deteriorating.
-Access to food, clean water and medical care does not exist in most parts of the country.
+When South Sudan declared its independence in 2011, the hope for a better future based on peace, trust and justice was stunning after decades of civil war.
+Nine years later, the reality is completely different: 1.5 million people are internally displaced due to violence in the past years.
+Access to food, clean water and medical care does not exist in many parts of the country.
 Around five million people were depending on food aid in 2016.
-Since 2011, Johanniter is active in South Sudan, implementing projects to enhance the nutrition status of malnourished children, mothers and pregnant women, improving hygiene practices in local communities and providing basic medical care.
-Long-term approaches in agricultural extension are contributing to increase food security while helping to improve livelihoods of the people.
+A new political agreement between the conflict parties gives hope for improvement.
+Johanniter is active in South Sudan since 2011, implementing projects to enhance the nutrition status of malnourished children, mothers and pregnant women, improving hygiene practices in local communities and providing basic medical care.

 Many families cannot save enough food resources until the next harvest season, thus food insecurity can be frequently observed throughout the region and food scarcity intensifies.
 Therefore, supplementary food is distributed to children under the age of three, in order to prevent malnutrition.
 At the same time, Johanniter is also combatting the causes of malnutrition and the associated diseases through education programmes about hygiene, nutrition, the importance of access to safe water, as well as supporting communities to improve agriculture and farming.